Nikon d3500 vs Nikon d5600 comparison:

 Intervalometer Built-in:

-If your camera has an intervalometer, you may set it up such that it will automatically shoot a set number of pictures at a set interval without you needing to press the shutter or be there.
+If your camera has an intervalometer, you may set it up to automatically shoot a set number of pictures at a set interval without you needing to press the shutter or be there.

-The built-in intervalometer will stop taking pictures as soon as it takes the predetermined number of images.
+The built-in intervalometer will stop taking pictures when it takes the predetermined number of images.

-There is an intervalometer incorporated into the Nikon D5600.
+An intervalometer is incorporated into the Nikon D5600.

 It allows the photographer to capture time-lapse images of things like flower bud formation, a sunset, or the moon’s rise without investing in an external camera trigger and related software.